Charlie Grandy

-Charles Grandy (born March 5, 1974) is an American stand-up comedian, television writer and producer.
+Charles Grandy is an American stand-up comedian, television writer and producer.
 He began his career on the television series The Daily Show with Jon Stewart, Saturday Night Live, The Office, Night at the Theatre, and Guys With Kids.
 Grandy has had a string of collaborations with actress and producer Mindy Kaling through The Mindy Project, Champions, Four Weddings and a Funeral, and The Sex Lives of College Girls.
 He is the son of former Love Boat star turned politician Fred Grandy.

 Career

 After working as a stand-up comedian, Grandy turned to television writing and became a writer on Jon Stewart's The Daily Show in 2001.
 After his Daily Show stint, Grandy became a writer and producer on Saturday Night Live, where he worked until 2008.
 He worked on the Weekend Update sketch.
 In the same year, he joined the writing staff of the fifth season of the American version of The Office.
 At the beginning of the sixth season he became a co-producer and by the time the show entered its seventh season, he had become a supervising producer of the series.
 After the cancellation of his show, Guys With Kids, he joined his former Office cohort, Mindy Kaling, on the second season of her show, The Mindy Project, as a writer and co-executive producer.
 In 2018, Grandy and Kaling created the NBC show Champions.
 He served as an executive producer on Kaling's 2019 miniseries Four Weddings and a Funeral.

-He is a writer for The Sex Lives of College Girls, another Kaling production and is credited with writing two episodes.
+He is an executive producer of The Sex Lives of College Girls, another Kaling production, and is credited with writing two episodes.